Q. Can Cashflow Plan be used

 Center have been set to Disable all macros with notification.

-1. Macro settings can be viewed or changed by pressing the Office button,
+If using 2007: Macro settings can be viewed or changed

-menu), selecting Trust Center from the list
+selecting Trust Center from the left-hand list,

-Options, clicking Trust Center Settings… and,
+clicking Trust Center Settings… and,

-finally, selecting Macro Settings.
 2. Change the macro settings to Disable

 all macros with notification (second